Opt Out Today

 SEIU 2015 does not function like a traditional union.
 It cannot represent providers in workplace disputes or grievances because individual providers have an employer-employee relationship with their clients, not the state.
 The core of SEIU 2015’s representational activity involves negotiating an agreement with the County IHSS Offices or IHSS Public Authorities.

-• $1.8 million was spent on airfare, hotels and travel for union staff.
-This includes $167,000 spent on a staff retreat at a 4-star beachfront resort in Santa Barbara.
+• $1.9 million was spent on airfare, hotels and travel for union staff.
+This includes $400,682 spent on executive meetings at the Signia by Hilton, a 5-star hotel in San Jose.

 A portion of the dues paid by SEIU 2015 members goes to support SEIU California.